-\paragraph{Our contribution} For a specific class of initial states exhibiting a (\emph{quasi-complete}) Bose-Einstein condensate, we prove that in the thermodynamic limit at high density, the one-particle reduced density matrix converges in trace norm towards the projection onto the time-dependent order parameter evolving according to the Hartree equation.
+\paragraph{Our contribution} For a specific class of initial states exhibiting a (\emph{quasi-complete}) Bose-Einstein condensate, we prove that in the thermodynamic limit at high density, the one-particle reduced density matrix converges in trace norm towards the projection onto the time-dependent order parameter that evolves according to the Hartree equation.

-In the remainder of this section, we give a precise formulation of the setting and regime under consideration, we briefly review the state of the art, and then outline the main ideas of our proof strategy.
+In the remainder of this section, we give a precise formulation of the setting and regime under consideration, briefly review the state of the art, and then outline the main ideas of our proof strategy.